ajslater/zoom-y/README.md

-# vertical zoom
+# zoom-y

-An AppleScript for maximizing the 'zoom' of windows to the display height.
-Very useful for terminal windows if hotkeyed.
-I bind the vertical zoom script to F13 and Command-F12 (for the small keyboard) with [BetterTouchTool](https://folivora.ai/).
+An AppleScript for maximizing the vertical 'zoom' of windows to the display height.
+Useful for terminal windows if hotkeyed.

+## Install
+1. Open this with Apple's Script Editor and export as a script signed to run locally.
+1. Bind the script to a hotkey with the app of your choice.
+I bind to ⌘-j with [BetterTouchTool](https://folivora.ai/).